AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

    ![Journey node - merge paths](./assets/node-merge-select-paths.png){width="600" zoomable="yes"}

-   You should now see that the paths have merged so that accounts from the selected paths have merged to a single path and can continue to progress through the journey.
+   You should now see that the paths are merged so that accounts from the selected paths combine to a single path and can continue to progress through the journey.

 1. If needed, you can unmerge paths by navigating back to the merge node properties and clearing the checkbox for any paths that you want to remove.